Post

 Interior

-• Description/Symptoms: Cracking of the dashboard due to exposure to sunlight.
+• Description/Symptoms: The dashboard can develop cracks due to sun exposure and age.

 • Recalls: None Found